rte-france/Grid2Op/docs/modeled_elements.rst

 - `curtailment`: give the ratio of curtailment for each generator. **NB** it will always be 0.0 for non renewable generator. **NB** the property `curtailment_mw` also exists if you want to convert the curtailment, normally expressed in ratio of `gen_pmax` as a curtailment in MW.
+- `gen_p_before_curtail`: give the generation that would occur if there is not curtailment
+- `curtailment_limit`: add the limits of all the past curtailment actions.
+(This is given in ration of gen_pmax, if you want it in MW you can use `curtailment_limit_mw`)

 Satisfied equations
 ~~~~~~~~~~~~~~~~~~~~~~